meenakshipradeep/introduction-to-test-doubles-java/activities/activity_1.md

 ## 🔎 Exercise 1.1 - Exploring the Code

-For this exercise, spend some time familarising yourself with the code.
+For this exercise, spend some time familarising yourself with the code.mvn

 - Part of your journey to becoming a great Software Engineer is being able to read and understand code, as well as writing it.